BranchTaken/Hemlock/doc/design/memory.md

   conditions result from reference graph mutation, we fail to mark all reachable
   values:

-  1. A black->white reference is created.
+  1. A black→white reference is created.
-  2. The last gray->white*->white path is destroyed.
+  2. The last gray→white*→white path is destroyed.
 (The white chain can be arbitrarily long.)

   Hemlock uses a deletion barrier to prevent (2).
 This is commonly referred to as maintaining the "weak tri-color invariant".
-The deletion barrier marks the target of a major->major reference prior to mutation.
+The deletion barrier marks the target of a major→major reference prior to mutation.

 As mentioned earlier, `actx` is strategically placed between the major and minor heaps in order to facilitate the write barrier.
 Following is an approximation of